Gratzi/gratzi.github.io/_posts/2015-10-15-the_future_doesnt_have_to_suck.markdown

 If we foster strong communities that understand their place in the global narrative, we can create positive change that begins where it counts and then trickles up.

-If we believe that the world doesn’t have to be a terrible place, doomed to resource war and total extinction of all life, then we can start to open our minds to beautiful alternatives.
+If we believe that the world doesn’t have to be a terrible place, doomed to resource war and total extinction of all life, then we can open our minds to beautiful alternatives.

 If we build a thrivable future, then we can live in one.